-Where applicable on the levels-based questions, the ability of the more able candidates was shown through relating knowledge and understanding to the evidence presented.
-Those candidates who found such concepts difficult, typically answered such questions with a more generic approach.
+Where applicable, on the levels-based questions, the ability of more able candidates was shown through relating knowledge and understanding to the evidence presented.
+Those candidates who found such concepts difficult, typically answered questions with a more generic approach.

-The levels of response questions required knowledge to be developed and applied to the relevant evidence.
+The levels-based questions required understanding to be applied to the relevant evidence.
 Although many candidates did adopt this approach, there were instances where a more basic understanding was demonstrated, thus limiting the attainment of higher levels.

 'What is meant by' questions have two marks and require two parts in the explanation of the term.
 No marks are given for examples.
-As per the mark scheme, reference to both individually or group-owned firms was needed for one mark.
-The second mark came from indicating what these firms do.
+As per the mark scheme, reference to increasing size of firm/production was needed for one mark.
+The second mark came from reduced average/unit costs.
 Any other appropriate responses were also credited.